tocubed/minitokkio-test/README.md

 3. **Access the Application**

    Once the application is running, open your browser and navigate to the URL displayed in the terminal (e.g., `http://127.0.0.1:5000`).

+# TODO

+- Fix animation synchronization
+- Fix crash after closing a single connection
+- Test scaling to multiple simultaneous connections
+- Coturn server and further testing in a cloud environment
+- Connect to vision system (there go my credits, unless triggered sparesly and used only for RAG)
+- Code cleanup, edge cases and general polish